taskflow/taskflow/README.md

 + Trying to modify a dispatched task can result in undefined behavior.
 + Touching a taskflow from multiple threads are not safe.

-The current version is known to work on most Linux distributions and OSX.
+Cpp-Taskflow is known to work on most Linux distributions and OSX.
-We havn't found issues in a particular platform.
+Please [let me know](mailto:twh760812@gmail.com) if you found any issues in a particular platform.
-Please report to us if any.

 # System Requirements
 To use Cpp-Taskflow, you only need a C++17 compiler: